toby1991/immich-s3/README.md

 # Immich S3

-Immich server with rclone, along with s3, webdav, etc...
+Immich server with rclone, along with s3, webdav, etc... as the External Libraries

 ## Usage
 1. Change the `minio` config for yours in the `rclone/rclone.conf`